-As a result, natural ingredients keep many distincitve features of their source material (roots, barks, flowers, herbs, resins, etc), and some of the latter's medicinal and energetical properties will be present in the final essential oil, often concentrated.
+As a result, natural ingredients keep many distinctive features of their source material (roots, barks, flowers, herbs, resins, etc), and some of the latter's medicinal and energetical properties will be present in the final essential oil, often concentrated.
 Natural ingredients act on you in a myriad of ways, beyond olfactive delight.

 The so called “luxury” perfume industry (read instead : “industrially produced, with the overwhelming majority the costs used for marketing an idea of luxury, not for the contents of the perfumes”) has no understanding of whatsoever of such things.
 Their objectives are homogeneity and reproducibility over huge scales of production (and over years, and much more for star perfumes).